Redrrx/CIT/README.md

 # Known issues.
+- **"Vpn connected but no voice chat in-game"** Please set your dns to google's dns follow this tutorial by how-to-geek [here](https://www.howtogeek.com/164981/how-to-switch-to-opendns-or-google-dns-to-speed-up-web-browsing/)

 - **"Nothing works its bullshit"** check your permissions, CIT requires full admin privileges.
 - **"the voice chat suddenly stops working"**